-The Compliance and Ethics Program, lead by the Office of Compliance and Ethics, is a proactive program through with RIT maintains a culture of integrity while it navigates in good faith the complex laws, regulations and standards by which it is bound.
+The Compliance and Ethics Program, lead by the Office of Compliance and Ethics, is a proactive program through which RIT maintains a culture of integrity while it navigates in good faith the complex laws, regulations and standards by which it is bound.
 The Compliance and Ethics Program is comprised of the (1) Compliance and Ethics Management Framework, which gives the RIT Community a broad overview of the management and governance structure of the Compliance and Ethics Program, (2) RIT Compliance and Ethics Program Standards and Responsibility Matrix, which details the duties and responsibilities of each key member of the RIT Community as it relates to the Program, and (3) policies and procedures developed by the university to address university, statutory, and regulatory requirements.

 The Compliance Policy and Code of Ethical Conduct (C00.0) is the foundation of the Compliance & Ethics Program.
 It embodies the expectation that the RIT Community will act ethically and in compliance with applicable laws and policies in all activities on behalf of the university.
 It applies to all members of the RIT Community and to their conduct while representing RIT, utilizing RIT resources, on RIT property, and/or attending RIT functions.